Lattice Boltzmann simulations of stochastic thin film dewetting: Thin Film Lattice Boltzmann Model

 \subsection{Modelling Thermal Fluctuations}

-In order to enable our method to simulate the stochastic thin film equation, we proceed in a constructive manner, introducing a fluctuating force, $F_{\text{fluc}}$, to the velocity equation in (\ref{eq:lubr2eq}) such that, in the limits previously discussed, Eq.~(\ref{eq:stoch_thin_film_simple}) is recovered.
+In order to enable our method to simulate the stochastic thin-film equation, we proceed in a constructive way, introducing a fluctuating force, $F_{\text{fluc}}$, in the velocity equation in (\ref{eq:lubr2eq}) such that, in the limits previously discussed, Eq.~(\ref{eq:stoch_thin_film_simple}) is recovered.
 The velocity entering the height equation in (\ref{eq:lubr2eq}) then reads

 A term-by-term matching with Eq.~(\ref{eq:stoch_thin_film_simple}) straightaway tells that the sought form for the fluctuating force is